cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_boyfriend_for_christmas_2004.md

 description = """Holly Grant has learned a long time ago not to rely on Santa Claus leaving Mr. Right in her Christmas stocking.
 But Holly is in for a surprise when a handsome man arrives on her doorstep with a twinkle in his eye and Yuletide tree in tow."""

 [taxonomies]
-xmas_genres = ['TV Movie', 'Comedy', 'Family', 'Romance', 'Drama', 'Hallmark']
+xmas_genres = ['Drama', 'Hallmark', 'Family', 'Romance', 'TV Movie', 'Comedy']

 [extra]
 film_url = """https://letterboxd.com/film/a-boyfriend-for-christmas/"""